Slow fashion

 Slow fashion is an important concept in the sustainable fashion movement and is contemplated as the opposite of fast fashion.
 Slow fashion is part of the "slow movement", which advocates for a system of clothing and apparel manufacture that is respectful to people, the environment, and animals.
 Contrary to fast fashion industrial practices, slow fashion involves local artisans and the use of eco-friendly materials.

+The slow fashion or conscious fashion movement has risen in opposition to fast fashion, taking issue with responsibility for pollution (both in the production of clothes and in the decay of synthetic fabrics), poor workmanship, and emphasis on very brief trends over classic style.

+In the rise of slow fashion, emphasis has been given to quality clothing that is more enduring.

+British Vogue explained that the process of designing and creating clothing in slow fashion involves consciousness of materials, consumer demand, and climate impact.

 Principles

-Definition

 Slow fashion is a term used to "identify sustainable fashion solutions, based on the repositioning of strategies of design, production, consumption, use, and reuse, which are emerging alongside the global fashion system, and are posing a potential challenge to it".

 As an alternative to fast fashion, its supporters say that it promotes a more ethical and sustainable way of living and consuming.
 "It encompasses the whole range of 'sustainable,' 'eco,' 'green,' and 'ethical' fashion movement."
-Slow fashion represents a different business model focusing on ethics, slowing down consumerism, and respecting the environment.
+Slow fashion represents a different business models focusing on ethics, slowing down consumerism, and respecting the environment.

-Fast fashion values versus slow fashion values

 Slow fashion is often defined in opposition to fast fashion.
 Those who practice slow fashion say that it ensures quality manufacturing and lengthens the life of a garment or material.
-Slow fashion garments emphasize the quality of the materials and products and likewise are often expensive.
+Slow fashion garments often places emphasis the quality of materials employed and of its production process and that comes at a higher cost to the consumer.
 Culturally, the movement focuses on encouraging both manufacturers and consumers to decrease production and consumption speed.
-Developing a connection with one's garment is important to slow fashion: consumers often keep articles of clothing longer than one season if they feel emotionally or culturally connected to them.
-Slow fashion adherents believe that if manufacturers recycle more pre-manufactured materials, instead creating new garments each season, this practice will also reduce the clothing industry's carbon footprint.
+For example, developing a connection with one's garment is often emphasised by slow fashion: consumers often keep articles of clothing longer than one season if they feel emotionally or culturally connected to them.
+Another example is the use of recycled materials or upclycling this to reduce the industrie's carbon footprint.
+There are many approaches and business models within the slow fashion movement.
+Generally, they focus on either extending the life span of a product for a single consumer, giving a single product to multiple consumers, and/or integrating a second life for the product through recylcling or upcycling.

-Slow fashion is part of a larger movement which encourages companies to be more transparent about manufacturing processes and their environmental impact.
-To attract new customers, slow fashion companies emphasize transparency, from manufacturing to retail, with the stated aim of assisting buyers in making more eco-conscious purchasing decisions.

-Authors
+Slow fashion advocates greater transparency about clothing production and its environmental impact.
+Companies associated with the movement may provide information about manufacturing and retail practices to support more environmentally conscious purchasing decisions.

+History

+Stella McCartney is a luxury designer who focuses on sustainable and ethical practices and has done so since the 1990s.